 Lynch loves emerging businesses with strong balance sheets, and so do I. His extraordinary returns in La Quinta Inns came at a time when the company was young and small, traded at a discount to estimated future growth, and sported a healthy balance sheet.
 Why did he veer away from larger franchises such as Hilton Hotels and Marriott International in favor of the promising upstart?
 He writes, "Big companies don't have big stock moves ... you'll get your biggest moves in smaller companies."

 Couldn't have said it better myself, Peter.
 And when searching for prospects, I focus explicitly on strong, well-run companies capitalized under $2 billion.

 Among Lynch's favorites are companies whose sales and earnings are expanding 20% to 30% a year.
 The classic Lynch play during the past decade might be Starbucks, which has consistently grown sales and earnings at superior rates.
 The company has a sterling balance sheet and generates substantial earnings by selling an addictive product, which its loyal customers purchase every day, at a premium.

-The real trick is to find fast growers, such as Starbucks, in their early stages.
-Some candidates that I recently added to my watch list include Quality Systems and StrayerEducation
+The real trick is to find fast growers like Starbucks in their early stages.
+Some candidates I recently added to or upgraded on my watch list include J2 Global

 3. Dull names, dull products, dead industry